About This Product

 - Extensive, up-to-date articles

-- Interactives—including interactive worksheets, “Test Your Knowledge” quizzes, crossword puzzles, word searches, and more—on topics including animals, energy, the human body, Earth science, plants, and exploring space
+- Games—including interactive worksheets, “Test Your Knowledge” quizzes, crossword puzzles, word searches, and more—on topics including biographies, health & guidance, language arts, life science, math, physical science, and social studies

-- Science projects in fields such as Earth science, the environment, life science, and physical science, plus projects for students with disabilities
+- Science projects in fields such as Earth science, the environment, general science, life science, and physical science, plus projects for students with disabilities

-- Fun Facts articles, biographies, maps, flags, and more
+- Fun Facts articles, maps, flags, and more

 - Learning objectives, including an Essential Question teachers can use to introduce lessons